For a simple Guide to the ABPI Exam and what it involves click here.

 The ABPI exam is a qualification for current or prospective medical representatives and other people who promote medicines in the UK.

-Prior to January 2014 the exam was not formally accredited in the UK education system, however the exam is now accredited by Industry Qualifications.
-This comprises the Level 3 Certificate in the promotion of prescription medicines and the Level 3 Diploma in the promotion of prescription medicines.
+Prior to January 2014 the exam was not formally accredited in the UK education system, however the exam is now accredited by SFJ Awards (between 2014-2020, this was Industry Qualifications), comprising the Level 3 Certificate in the promotion of prescription medicines and the Level 3 Diploma in the promotion of prescription medicines.

 These qualifications examine the skills and knowledge required to promote medicines.
 They cover different areas divided into units with credit values.
-In order to receive the Certificate you must achieve 31 credits (made up of four mandatory units), and to receive the Diploma, at least 46 credits (made up of the mandatory units plus two or three disease area units).
-The Diploma is recognised by the PMCPA as an appropriate examination for medical representatives and the Certificate recognised as appropriate for generic sales representatives (as defined in Clause 16 of the ABPI Code of Practice) .
+In order to pass the Intermediate Professional Programme, you must achieve 31 credits (made up of four mandatory units), and to pass the Advanced Professional Programme, at least 46 credits (made up of the mandatory units plus two or three disease area units).
+The Advanced Professional Programme is the appropriate examination for medical representatives and the Intermediate Professional Programme is appropriate for generic sales representatives.

 The ABPI Code of Practice states that medical representatives must take exams for all units within one year of beginning employment in the promotion of medicines to prescribers, and pass all units within two years.
 This time limit does not apply to candidates not currently employed in the promotion of medicines to prescribers.